lllDavid/Projects/device_fingerprint/README.md

 - A ML model to determine whether two device fingerprints belong to the same user.

 - Potential integration with Selenium to simulate diverse user traffic.

-- TODO: Mechanism needs to be implemented to prevent duplicate fingerprints.
-Currently each visit on homepage generates a new fingerprint.

 ## Installation